 Value – The actual value attributed to a field.
 Values may be numeric (start with a number) or a string (start with a quote).
 Some field values, for example a geography field, have string representations that are in JSON format.
 To enter an empty/blank value, select the empty box on the right-hand side.
 The formula parser will add an empty string value of '' to the formula.

 Fields – This tab provides access to form fields on the current form or a parent form as well as meta data.
-Fields are grouped by Standard Fields and Section Fields, which refers to general, universal fields that are not restricted to fields on the form (e.g., the date/time the form was started).
+Fields are grouped by Standard Fields and Section Fields.
+Standard Fields are fields directly from the form (current or parent).
+Section Fields are general, universal field values available for all fields on the form.
+See Section Fields for more information.
+Meta fields are fields associated to the entire form template and have values that do not change from form to form.
+See Meta Fields for more information.

 Aggregate Fields – Refers to fields inside aggregate functions, which process all values of fields on specific tables.
 Aggregate functions and fields allow the extraction of data from other tables and executing more complex validation tasks.
 For example, a user can determine if a measured value is stable (has not changed much over the last three readings) or can extract a value from a related form.